Zymbit-Docs/docs/content/tutorials/verified-boot/index.md

 You can test this out:

- * First, after adding `sample.txt` to the Manifest, reboot.
+ * First, after adding `sample.txt` to the Manifest and power cycle.
 The system should boot normally.
- * Next, edit `sample.txt` and reboot.
+ * Next, edit `/boot/sample.txt` and power cycle.
 The sign/verify process will fail and the SCM will simulate a __Held in Reset__ condition with a sequence of 20 flashes, three times.
+For Alpha, the SCM will boot up and allow you to recover.

+There are three ways you can remedy the verification failure:

- * Revert the sample.txt back to it's original contents.
-Reboot should return to normal.
+ * Edit `/boot/sample.txt` and revert back to its original contents.

-TODO:

-*  Add example of deleting file
-*  Add example of updating file
-*  Add example using an alternative slot !
-0
+ * Update the Manifest to sync up the current contents of the file with the Manifest

+    `./manifest.py --update sample.txt`

+ * Remove the file from the Manifest with `./manifest.py --delete

+    `./manifest.py --delete sample.txt`

+The next powercycle should boot with the normal sequence - it should not flash the 20 flashes, three times sequence.

+### Specifying a Different Slot

+Any of the SCM key slots can be used for the sign/verify functions.
+Slot 0 is used by default.
+The example above will take alternative slot numbers.
+Slots 0-13 are always available.
+To use a slot in the key store (Slots 16-528) you would need to change the above script to first include generating a key for that slot.
+See the [API Documentation](../../api).